Harsh-Arora/Copy-To-Clipboard-JS/README.md

 # Copy-To-Clipboard-JS
-### Light weight pure Javasscript copy to clipboard function for the Web
+### Light weight pure Javascript copy to clipboard function for the Web

 ## Usage